Table of Contents

 Also, there are coarse crackles during inspiration, followed by wheezes during expiration.
 In addition to thoracic examination, there may be clubbing and cyanosis indicating the rate of hypoxia.

-- the second heart sound has a characteristic split and pronounced pulmonary component (P2)
+- Second heart sound has a characteristic split and pronounced pulmonary component (P2)

-- the left parasternal (right ventricular) heave has an S4 of right ventricular origin
+- Left parasternal (right ventricular) heave has an S4 of right ventricular origin

-- the jugular venous pulse has a large a-wave component
+- Jugular venous pulse has a large a-wave component

-- the pulmonic valve regurgitation is reflected by a diastolic murmur
+- Pulmonic valve regurgitation is reflected by a diastolic murmur

 Advanced stages of the disease